SpiralBL0CK/LeT-ME_SEE-_Y0u/README.md

   --b, --brute-force        decide if you want to bruteforce some ftp

-# To run the basic crawler(no functionality yet,but it works to be run with no errors):
+# To run the basic crawler(no functionality yet,but it works can run with no errors):

 scrapy crawl LetMESEEYOu -a host=""